 Updated: Nov 24, 2020

 A few weeks ago I began planning out the rest of the year for the blog, and the one that fell on today's date actually had its 155th anniversary last week.
 I had not realized the connection until I had already finished my other posts, but a week after the fact will be okay.

 Today, I am not going to write about an entire battle, but stick with the personal experiences of a few select men, and the small part of the larger story they helped complete.
-On November 25th, 1863, the colors of the 8th Kentucky Infantry were unfurled atop of Lookout Mountain.
-It was a sure sign to the men below that the mountain had been taken, just before they began their own assault up Missionary Ridge shortly thereafter.
-But who were the six men that made such a treacherous climb with the high possibility of death?
+On November 25th, 1863, the colors of the 8th Kentucky Infantry were unfurled atop Lookout Mountain.
+It was a sure sign to the men below that the mountain had been taken, just before they began their own assault up Missionary Ridge.
+But who were the six men that made the treacherous climb?

 Captain John Wilson, Sergeant Harris David, Sergeant Joseph Wagers, Sergeant James Wood, Private Joel Bradley, and Private William Witt have been immortalized forever by an iconic photograph akin to the image of the Marines on Iwo Jima in 1945.

-By the time of the Battle of Stones River, barely 300 men were present for duty from a combination of the high level of desertions and sick.
+By the time of the Battle of Stones River, barely 300 men were present for duty due to a combination of the high level of desertions and rampant sickness.
 In the regiment's first major engagement they suffered over 70 casualties, and the regiment's colors had been shredded to pieces from the high volume of fire from the Confederate line.
 The pieces, or remainders, of the flag were presented to the Kentucky legislature in March 1863.
 Later, a new set of colors was issued.